james-at-cake/cake-marketing/exampleSite/content/about/_index.md

 author_image : "/images/james-davenport.jpg"
 draft: false
 ---
 Cakewalk Design is a niche design and development studio that is hyper-focussed on crafting winery websites.
 The company is run by James Davenport in Abbotsford, BC, which is located an hour west of Vancouver.
-This small agricultural community is birthplace to some of the best wine tech in the world and has a growing agtech community.
+This small agricultural community is the birthplace to some of the best wine tech in the world and has a growing agtech community.

 James has over 12 years of design and development experience specializing in wine ecommerce and crafting websites for wineries.
 He has worked on countless projects and thrived creating online experiences for wineries or by partnering with an agency as an ecommerce development specialist.